nlekkerman/save-waldo/README.md

 ### Diverse Challenges
 - **Logic and Perception:** Test your logic and perception with challenging puzzles and mind-bending riddles.
 - **Strategic Gameplay:** Employ strategic thinking and problem-solving skills to overcome obstacles and advance in the game.
-- **Intellectual Challenges:** Confront intellectual challenges and solve puzzles to unlock new levels and progress in the game.
+- **Intellectual Challenges:** Confront intellectual challenges and solve puzzles.
 - **Scoring System:** Compete with friends and track your progress with a built-in scoring system.
 - **Personalized Experience:** Personalize your gaming experience with your name and location, stored securely to enhance immersion and engagement.